 In the above case, GIF provides a better, in fact perfect, rendition of the original, while delivering a smaller file size.
 For images like the above, always use GIF.

 As all recent browsers now support the PNG format, it is time to abandon GIF for most purposes.
 The PNG of the above image is smaller than the GIF, and PNG is not limited to 256 colors as is GIF.
-The only reason to use GIF is for images with transparency.
-PNG has superior transparency, but unfortunately Microsoft refuses to fix a bug in Internet Explorer's treatment of PNG transparency.
-So to reach the widest audience, use PNG only for images without transparency.

 For a more extensive discussion of lossy and lossless compression and additional image file types such as TIFF, PNG, BMP, etc., see Digital image file types.